Why was the center built in Waunakee?

 - Both WSMA and WMEA hold numerous committee and board meetings each year.
-The center allows the organizations to host these meetings in-office where were can provide AV services, meeting equipment & space, and basic catering at little or no cost.
+The center allows the organizations to host these meetings in-office where we can provide AV services, meeting equipment & space, and basic catering at little or no cost.
 Additionally, music resources such as multiple pianos, music, and a listening station are available for use.

-Solo and Ensemble Festivals
+Solo & Ensemble Festivals

 - Teachers, students, parents, private teachers and others may preview selections on the WSMA Festival Music List in the resource center.

 - Additional workspace in the center increases efficiency for extra help needed during festival season to process permissions and contact judges.

 State Honors Music Projects (Middle Level and High School)

 - The high quality State Honors repertoire now has a home in the Ralph Houghton Honors Library.
 The library also features past Honors programs and recordings.
 Many of the State Honors selections are part of the WSMA Festival Music List, increasing the quality of the selections recommended for school music groups.

 - A complete list of State Honors repertoire, conductors and recordings is now available.

 - The recording studio will improve sight-reading options during auditions.

 - The center houses a collection of K-12 music curricula for study by school board members, college music education majors, music teachers, parents, administrators and others interested in studying curricula.
 It includes music curricula from Wisconsin schools and curriculum guidelines from other states.